 If you select "Record on this Computer", Zoom will create a folder on the computer and the recording will automatically be placed in that folder once your meeting has concluded.
 You may then either upload the recording to a service such as YouTube or Kaltura or just keep the recording on your local computer for future use.

 If you select "Record to the Cloud", Zoom will upload the recording into the Zoom Cloud.
 This is a temporary storage location while the recording is automatically uploaded into Kaltura.
 Kaltura is our campus wide video management solution.
+Your Zoom profile must have your PawPrint entered under the Kaltura ID field:

 The Zoom cloud recordings and files will be purged on a regular basis.
 If you would like to download the video recordings, audio recordings or chat transcripts we recommend that you do so on the same day of the Zoom meeting.
 Once the video is uploaded to Kaltura, you may share it with your class in Canvas.
+The recordings in Kaltura will not be purged.

 Please review this article for the process of adding media in a module.
 Check the second video titled "adding previously uploaded content".